-You and your family you will assist the team to provide an optimum level of care for animals living in the sanctuary.
-Family volunteers provide food, water and enrichment for the animals as well as undertaking maintenance work around the sanctuary.
+You and your family you will assist in caring for the wild animals living in the sanctuary.
+Family volunteers provide food, water and enrichment for the animals as well as undertaking maintenance work.
 It’s an incredible learning experience as you will all find out about the background of the rescued animals and the importance of the rainforest conservation.

-Experience life in the beautiful rainforest and explore the popular coastal destination of Manuel Antonio National Park.
+Experience life in the beautiful rainforest and explore the popular coastal destination of Manuel Antonio National Park with stunning beaches and activities on your days off.

 This is a perfect project for animal lovers as your family will help care for animals including monkeys, birds and sloths!